department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 - For burial in a national cemetery, fax any discharge papers to the National Cemetery Scheduling Office at 866-900-6417.
 Or scan and email the papers to [NCA.Scheduling@va.gov](mailto:NCA.Scheduling@va.gov) with the person's name you're requesting burial benefits for in the subject line.

 - Then call <a href="tel:+18005351117">800-535-1117</a> to confirm the burial application.
 Be sure to have all the information handy that’s listed above in the “Prepare” section.

+The National Cemetery Scheduling Office is open every day from 8:00 a.m. to 7:30 p.m.
+ET.
+The office is closed Thanksgiving day, Christmas day, and New Year’s day.
+Burials at national cemeteries take place Monday through Friday.
+When there's a federal holiday on a Monday or Friday, cemeteries schedule burials on one of the days over the holiday weekend.
+The National Cemetery Scheduling Office can tell you the available burial times for each cemetery.

 </li>
 </ol>